travigd/documentation/dotnet-api/stream-metadata.md

 ## Reading Stream Metadata

-To read stream metadata over the .NET API you can use methods found on the EventStoreConnection.
-The GetStreamMetadata methods have two mechanisms of being used.
-The first is to return you a fluent interface over the stream metadata, the second (GetStreamMetadataRaw) is to return you the raw JSON of the stream metadata.
+To read stream metadata over the .NET API you can use methods found on the `EventStoreConnection`.
+You can use the `GetStreamMetadata` methods in two ways.
+The first is to return a fluent interface over the stream metadata, and the second is to return you the raw JSON of the stream metadata.

 ```csharp
 Task<StreamMetadataResult> GetStreamMetadataAsync(string stream, UserCredentials userCredentials = null)
 ```

-This will return a StreamMetadataResult.
+This will return a `StreamMetadataResult`.
 The fields on this result are:

 <table>
     <thead>